 The subjects that are taught at this level are Japanese, social studies, math, science, living studies, music arts, morals, homemaking, English and special activities.
 This level is mandatory for all students.

 The fourth level is called Junior high school, where students from twelve to fourteen years of age study.
-For studying in high school, students need to pass an entrance examination.
+To study in high school, students need to pass an entrance examination.

-However, there are many benefits that students get while learning in a Japanese school.
-By using programmes like Nameless Paints, the schools encourage students to go creative.
+However, students get many benefits while learning in a Japanese school.
+The schools encourage students to go creative by using programmes like Nameless Paints.

 Japanese schools emphasize more manners than knowledge.
 There are no examinations being held for students until they reach age four.